✿ The Ayurvedic Answer you’ve been looking for! ✿

 Or, if you’re not much of a DIYer, check out Ajara’s Coconut Rose Softening Wash and Oatmeal Nutmeg Smoothifying Exfoliator - the perfect 100% natural cleanser specifically formulated for Vata skin!

-After cleansing your face with an Ayurvedic gentle face cleanser, use no more than 1 pump of iYURA’s Yauvari Amplified Youth Spring to reduce the look of wrinkles, fine lines and dry skin for a smoother, vibrant appearance.
+After cleansing your face with an Ayurvedic gentle face cleanser, use no more than 1 pump of iYURA’s Yauvari Amplified Youth Spring to reduce the look of wrinkles, fine lines and dryness for a smoother, vibrant appearance.

 As Pitta skin is thicker than Vata skin, signs of aging don’t show that easily.
 However, this type of skin is vulnerable to damage caused by the sun which is also an important external factor that contributes to premature aging!
 If not given proper care, Pitta skin can easily flare up and cause an uneven skin tone, sun spots, and also lead to age spots.